 - Plastic packaging and instructions: Wrappers and manuals included with the kit.

 Each component has different disposal considerations.
-For example, liquids like reagents shouldn’t be poured down drains but must be contained.
-Plastics should ideally be recycled if accepted locally, but if contaminated, they must go into regular trash.
+For example, liquids like reagents should stay contained in their original tube or pouch and should not be poured down drains.
+Plastics should only be recycled if they are clean, unopened, and accepted locally; used or contaminated test pieces should go into regular trash.

 Why Expired Kits Require Special Attention